chrisbanes/haze/docs/index.md

 }
 ```

-???+ info "Deprecated haze-jetpack-compose"

-    In older versions of the library we had seperate libraries for Compose Multiplatform and Jetpack Compose users.
-    That is no longer the case.
-If you are currently using the `haze-jetpack-compose` library, please migrate to the `haze`
-    dependency listed above.

-Snapshots of the development version are available in Sonatype's [snapshots repository][snap].
-These are updated on every commit.

 ## Acknowledgements

-The Skia-backed implementation, used on iOS and Desktop, is heavily influenced by [Kirill Grouchnikov](https://www.pushing-pixels.org)'s explorations on Compose Desktop.
+In previous versions, the Skia-backed implementation (used on iOS and Desktop) is heavily influenced by [Kirill Grouchnikov](https://www.pushing-pixels.org)'s explorations on Compose Desktop.
 He wrote about it in his [Shader based render effects in Compose Desktop with Skia](https://www.pushing-pixels.org/2022/04/09/shader-based-render-effects-in-compose-desktop-with-skia.html) blog post.

 The Android implementation is inspired by the techniques documented by [Chet Haase](https://twitter.com/chethaase) and [Nader Jawad](https://twitter.com/nadewad) in the [RenderNode for Bigger, Better Blurs](https://medium.com/androiddevelopers/rendernode-for-bigger-better-blurs-ced9f108c7e2) blog post.